 The study was a descriptive observational study with quantitative approach.
-The samples were 98 respondents Sidomulyo and Garahan village by sampling techniques used multistage random sampling.
-The variables in this were characteristics study the respondents, knowledge, and attitude.
+The samples were 98 respondents Sidomulyo and Garahan village bv sampling techniques used multistage random sampling.
+The variables in this were characteristics study the of respondents, knowledge, and attitude.
 Data collection techniques obtained through interviews using a questionnaire and the analysis techniques used univariate test and presented descriptively.

-Characteristics of Respondents
+Results and Discussion Characteristics of Respondents